Traditional jobs are no longer the sole source of income for many.

 While younger people (age 18-26) are more apt to choose this DIY moonlighting option, those nearing retirement (age 53 and older) tend to be paid nearly twice as much for their side hustle efforts.

-As digital marketplaces multiply, and as more companies expand their use of contractors, new work opportunities are emerging.
+As digital marketplaces multiply, and as more companies expand their use of contractors (not only as result of the pandemic), new work opportunities are emerging.

 Launching a side hustle gig now could be a wonderful way to transform a lifelong passion or work specialty into a profitable business venture.
 Best of all, it could usher in a future work downshift that could generate income well beyond your 60s.

 In today’s very fragile economy, staying at one firm for most of your career is quickly becoming a thing of the past.
 New York Times bestselling author Chris Guillebeau describes the side hustle as the new job security.

 “It affords you the ability to decide,” says Guillebeau.
 “When you receive multiple paychecks from different sources, you’re no longer dependent on the whims of a single employer.”

 In one of Guillebeau’s books, Side Hustle: From Idea to Income in 27 Days, he shares a roadmap to select, launch, refine and make money from a side hustle in less than a month.

 When I first read that book title, it sounded too good to be true.
 But as I dove into this book, what impressed me most was the precision and care the author applied to help readers navigate each step of the side hustle launch journey.